-These events are designed to get teachers ready for delivery of the BTEC International Level 3 qualifications.
-They include an overview of qualification structures, planning and preparation for internal assessment, and quality assurance.
+These events are designed to get teachers ready for delivery of the BTEC Nationals.
+They include an overview of the qualifications' structures, planning and preparation for internal assessment, and quality assurance.

 Teaching and learning

 Beyond the 'Getting Ready to Teach' professional development events, there are opportunities for teachers to attend sector- and role-specific events.
 These events are designed to connect practice to theory; they provide teacher support and networking opportunities with delivery, learning and assessment methodology.